-Back in April, we reported the Air Zoo Aerospace and Science Museum in Kalamazoo, Michigan had launched a massive fundraising competition to complete the restorations of Douglas SBD-2P Dauntless Bu.2173 and F-117A Nighthawk Shaba (85-0817) before the end of 2021.
+Back in April, we reported that the Air Zoo Aerospace and Science Museum in Kalamazoo, Michigan had launched a massive fundraising competition to complete the restorations of Douglas SBD-2P Dauntless Bu.2173 and F-117A Nighthawk Shaba (85-0817) before the end of 2021.
 Well, we are happy to hear that in just two short months, museum donors contributed nearly $10,000 towards this campaign.
 Caught up with the community’s enthusiasm for this project, the Tyler Little Family Foundation joined the cause and pledged a further $10,000 in late May to support the restoration of the F-117, which means that an estimated 30% of the necessary funding for this aircraft is now on hand.

 Commenting on this gift, Air Zoo President & CEO, Troy Thrash stated: “This impactful gift, and all of the people who have stepped up to support this once-in-a-lifetime opportunity, are really helping to move the needle on this amazing project.
 We are so excited to see this project moving toward the finish line and cannot wait for it to, one day soon, be on display in our community.”